pts/minilibc686/README.md

   * See `tcc_common_lib_bug.sh` for TCC failing to link in symbol mini___M_init_isatty even though it's referenced as extern and common.
   * It displayes `... defined twice` error, but it doesn't fail.
+  * It requires some undefined symbols even if unused.
+For example, helper_lib/need_uclibc_main.o has `extern __uClibc_main', but __uClibc_main is not used in any relocation.
+GNU ld(1) and GNU gold(1) do work without it, but pts-tcc fails with an undefined symbol.
+    GNU ld(1) still includes the .o file, but in the end it ignores undefined references which are not used in any relocations.
+This is the behavior pts-tcc should copy.
+  * When linking against libc/eglibc-2.19/libc.i686.a, the generated executable segfaults at startup, even when symbol __gcc_personality_v0 is defined.
+Is this bug because of buggy weak symbol handling? minilibc686, uClibc and diet libc don't segfault.

 # TODOs